 Unlike most Japanese rods, the Nissin Royal Stage Syunki comes with a warranty.
 As with the Daiwa and Shimano warranties, and the Nissin Zerosum warranty, it is limited to be sure (good for one use within one year to replace one part) but it's there.
 Warranties are not a big deal for Japanese rods.
 Most don't have them, and most anglers never use them even on rods that do have them.
 The companies, and the fishermen, rely on the quality of the rod itself.

-Nissin Royal Stage Syunki 330 available by special order.
+Nissin Royal Stage Syunki 330 and 450 available by special order.

 Length extended - 12' 9"